LairdCP/BLE_Gateway_Firmware/docs/readme_lwm2m.md

 ## Setup

-To set up the Pinnacle 100 device, follow these steps:
+To set up the device, follow these steps:

-1. Ensure an _activated_ SIM card is inserted into the Pinnacle 100 SIM slot.
+1. Ensure an _activated_ SIM card is inserted into the Pinnacle 100 SIM slot (Pinnacle 100/MG100 only).
 2. On your phone, launch the Pinnacle mobile app and follow the on-screen prompts.

 ## Using the Demo

-If the Laird Connectivity Leshan server is used, then the Pinnacle 100 device should be configured to something other than its default settings.
+If the Laird Connectivity Leshan server is used, then the device should be configured to something other than its default settings.
 This allows multiple devices to connect to the same server.

 ### Auto Commissioning